eddie-energy/architecture/arc42/06-runtime-view/index.md

 ## Eligible party registration to Regional Data-sharing Infrastructure

 The workflows of this process are mandatory but are not within the context of the EDDIE Framework.
-For this reason, these workflows are discussed in [Section: Context and Scope](../03-context-and-scope/index.md#eligible-party-registration-to-regional-data-sharing-infrastructure).
+For this reason, these workflows are discussed in subsection: Prerequisites of Section: [Context and Scope](../03-context-and-scope/index.md).